Supplement: ODE Plugin Explanation¶

 if(link->isRotationalJoint()){

-// If it is a rotational joint, gets the angle and angular velocity.
+// For rotational joints, get angle and angular velocity.

 link->q() = dJointGetHingeAngle(jointID);